5 Things Casual Marvel Fans Should Know Before “Infinity War”

 - Iron Man (2008) The start of it all.
 Imagine how different your life would be if it hadn’t been a hit.

-- The Incredible Hulk (2008) More or less a one-off, starring Edward Norton who would later be replaced by Mark Ruffalo.
-This one is notable for Downey Jr.’s Tony Stark a/k/a Iron Man briefly showing up and hinting at forming a team.
+- The Incredible Hulk (2008) A one-off, starring Edward Norton who would later be replaced by Mark Ruffalo, probably because Norton was too chill to work with.
+This one is notable for Downey Jr.’s Tony Stark aka Iron Man briefly showing up and hinting at forming a team.

 - Iron Man 2 (2010) A disappointing sequel, notable for introducing Scarlet Johansson’s Black Widow.

 - Thor (2011) Here is where we first meet Loki (Tom Hiddleston), the trickster brother of Thor (Chris Hemsworth), and a guy who bounces from good to bad with head-spinning frequency.
-Heimdall (Idris Elba), a fellow traveler of Thor’s is introduced here as well and pops up in several movies.
+Heimdall (Idris Elba), a fellow traveler of Thor’s, is introduced here as well and pops up in several movies, including Infinity War.

 - Captain America: The First Avenger (2011) Laying the last bit of groundwork to ramp up to The Avengers, this film introduces Cap’s (Chris Evans) pal Bucky Barnes (Sebastian Stan), who dies in combat but becomes important later.
 This film is also where we see our first Infinity Stone, the Space one, in the form of a glowing blue cube called the Tesseract.

-- The Avengers (2012) In addition to the Tesseract, which serves as the big deadly weapon of the film, here we meet the Mind stone, which is lodged in Loki’s scepter.
+- The Avengers (2012) In addition to the Tesseract, which serves as the world-ender weapon of the film, here we meet the Mind stone, which is lodged in Loki’s scepter.
 This movie also marks the first appearance by Thanos, in a post-credits stinger scene.

 Phase 2

-- Iron Man 3 (2013) This one more than made up for the somewhat lackluster Iron Man 2.
+- Iron Man 3 (2013) An enjoyable sequel that won back fans jaded by the lackluster Iron Man 2.

-- Thor: The Dark World (2013) Largely considered inessential, this film introduces the Reality stone in the form of red goo, which is eventually given to Benecio del Toro’s Collector, who presumably still has it.
+- Thor: The Dark World (2013) Largely considered inessential, this film reveals the Reality stone in the form of red goo, which is eventually given to Benecio del Toro’s Collector, who presumably still has it.

-- Captain America: The Winter Soldier (2014) One interesting thing about the MCU is that sometimes individual films try out different genres within the overall genre of superhero movie.
+- Captain America: The Winter Soldier (2014) One interesting thing about the MCU is that some individual films try out different genres within the overall genre of Superhero Movie.
 This one’s a spy thriller.
-It introduces the character Falcon (Anthony Mackie) and marks the return of Bucky, resurrected as a super assassin known as the Winter Soldier.
+It introduces the character Falcon (Anthony Mackie) and marks the return of Bucky, resurrected as a super assassin known as Winter Soldier.

 - Guardians of the Galaxy (2014) In addition to properly introducing Thanos and the Power stone, this film proved that even the lesser known characters in the Marvel world–ahoy, Groot!–could be huge crowd-pleasers in the right hands.
 Also, other characters reveal their connections to Thanos: Nebula (Karen Gillan) and Gamora (Zoe Saldana) were adopted by him as kids before going their separate ways, while Thanos destroyed Drax’s (Dave Bautista) family.

-- Avengers: Age of Ultron (2015) A critically disappointing sequel, this film was nonetheless eventful, introducing Scarlet Witch (Elizabeth Olsen) and Vision (Paul Bettany), the latter of whom is created by the Infinity stone from Loki’s scepter and an Iron Man suit.
-An entire building gets wrecked in the chaos at the end of the movie, with civilian casualties, which will have an impact on the future of the series.
+- Avengers: Age of Ultron (2015) A critical let-down, this film was nonetheless eventful, introducing Scarlet Witch (Elizabeth Olsen) and Vision (Paul Bettany), the latter of whom is created by the Infinity stone from Loki’s scepter and an Iron Man suit.
+An entire building gets wrecked in the chaos at the end of the movie, with civilian casualties, which will have an impact on the future of the Avengers.

-- Ant-Man (2015) This one is the MCU’s heist movie, a fun and breezy diversion away from the main story.
+- Ant-Man (2015) MCU’s heist movie, a fun and breezy diversion away from the main story.

 Phase 3